artefactory/choice-learn/docs/paper/paper.md

 $$\mathbb{P}(i|\mathcal{A}) = \frac{e^{U(i)}}{\sum_{j \in \mathcal{A}} e^{U(j)}}$$

-The choice-modeller's job is to formulate an appropriate utility function U(.) depending on the context.
+The choice-modeller's job is to formulate an appropriate utility function $U(.)$ depending on the context.
 In `Choice-Learn`, the user can parametrize predefined models such as the Conditional Logit or freely specify a custom utility function by overriding the *compute_batch_utility* method from the *ChoiceModel* class.

 ## Library of traditional random utility models and machine learning-based models